-To mark this occasion, the ACTF is holding a national storytelling competition for primary students in Years 3–6.
-In line with the book and series format, entrants will be asked to tell the fictional story of a child living in the My Place neighbourhood in 2018.
+Following the success of 2018's competition, the ACTF is once again holding a national storytelling contest for primary students in Years 3–6.
+In line with the book and series format, entrants will be asked to tell the fictional story of a child living in the My Place neighbourhood in 2019.
 The winning entry will be published on the ACTF and My Place For Teachers websites.

 My Place for Teachers: